The Homosexual Was Invented in 1869

 The Georgian officer, conducting his particular friendship with discretion and grace, needing no word for what he was because what he was was not the relevant question.

-They didn’t need to be represented.
-They didn’t need to be validated.
+They didn’t need to be represented, validated, told the shape of some thing they were while in opposition to some norm.
 They didn’t need a community to tell them their desires were acceptable, or a movement to fight for their right to exist, or a label to make themselves legible to strangers.

 They just lived.